SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/context-library.md

 sidebar_custom_props: { icon: "code" }
 ---

-Provides methods to interact with various app states used in App Builder.
-Some methods accept a [selector](/first-party-extension/api-reference/globals#selector) method that allows for selective subscribing of data.
+Provides accessors for various app states used in App Builder.
+Some accessors accept a [selector](/first-party-extension/api-reference/globals#selector) method that allows for selective subscribing of data.

 You can access them under the `customization-api` module as a named export.